ACCESS-NRI/ACCESS-MOPPy/docs/mopdb_command.rst

 * intake_<alias>.json - the intake-esm catalogue;
 * catalogue.csv.xz - a csv file containing a list of the assets.

 The esm-catalogue is a multi-variable catalogue, which means that each file can have more than one variable as it is usual for raw model output.
 While each file contains a lot of variables, a user can select just one or few and only these will be loaded as an xarray dataset.
 This is helpful with the UM output where variables with different dimensions can co-exist in a file.
-In such case, it's necessary to use preprocess to select variables with consitent dimensions to avoid concatenation issues.
-As this is the standard behaviour for multi-variable intake-esm catalogues, the user don't need to worry about it.
+In such case, it's necessary to use preprocess to select variables with consistent dimensions to avoid concatenation issues.
+As this is the standard behaviour for multi-variable intake-esm catalogues, the user doesn't need to worry about it.

 The esm-intake catalogue also lists separately each variable that can be mapped to a cmor name and/or standard_name.
 This allows to use the cmor names and/or the standard_names more effectively to query the data.